SLAFAHadjira/Project_Bike_Share/README.md

-## I have completed all the analysis steps in Power BI.
-Please find below a dashboard image .
+### **I have completed all the analysis steps in Power BI.
+Please find below a dashboard image .**
  ![image_alt](https://github.com/SLAFAHadjira/Project_Bike_Share/blob/main/bike%20share%20dashbord.png?raw=true)

-## If you need further information, please refer to the attached file.
+### If you need further information, please refer to the attached file.
 # Resulats

 - 63.84 % of bikes users are annual members while 36.16% of bikes users are casual riders

+## Total ride per month
+- Annual members recorded the highest number of bike trips in September 2024 (320854) , and the lowest in january 2022, with 113808 .
+- Casual riders recorded the highest number of bike trips in September 2024 (231970) , for lowest in 17713 .

+## The averege ride length (mean) :
+  **11:41:08**

+ ## the longest ride length  :
+  **25: 09 :22**

+  ##  The day most all ride is :
+  **Saturday**

+  ## Stations :
+  For annual members, **Kingsbury St & Kinzie St** seems to be the most popular starting station .

+  For casual members, **Streeter Dr & Grand Ave** was the most common starting station.

+  # Act
+  These some recommendation :

+  1- Offering discounts and running promotions where casual ridership is low to encourage them to use the service on a consistent basis.

+  2- Use social media for more advertisements,Design a mobile app and include features such as geotracking of bike locations, mobile bike unlocking.